Which editorial service do you actually need? (And how to know you’re getting the right one)

 Honest advice

-Once I’ve worked through these questions, I’ll give you honest advice about what will actually work, in the most efficient possible way.
+Once I’ve worked through some initial questions, I’ll give you honest advice about what will actually work, in the most efficient possible way.
 I won’t try to upsell you a service you don’t need.
 If proofreading is going to be enough for your needs and budget, I’ll tell you.

 If you’re not even sure your content needs a ‘done for you’ service, why not talk to me about more of a ‘done with you’ approach where I provide a report with my recommendations for improving it yourself first.
 Or, I could evaluate your text and list the kinds of things I would do in the edit.